 If you or a loved one needs help to navigate Seroquel (quetiapine) withdrawal, this article provides useful information including details about Seroquel (quetiapine) withdrawal symptoms, treatment, withdrawal timeline, and resources for recovery.

 Seroquel is an atypical antipsychotic drug available as a tablet or extended-release tablet.
 Its generic name is quetiapine.
-Seroquel is approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia and acute manic episodes, and as an adjunctive treatment for major depressive disorder.1
+Seroquel is approved by the U.S. Food and Drug Administration (FDA) to treat schizophrenia and acute manic episodes caused by bipolar disorder, and as an adjunctive treatment for major depressive disorder.1

-Aside from the FDA-approved guidelines, many off-label uses for Seroquel have developed such as for insomnia, PTSD, OCD, substance abuse and addiction, delirium, anxiety, depression (especially in those who have stopped seeing benefits from SSRIs), and personality disorders.2 We find a lot of people take Seroquel specifically as a sleep aid, usually at a low dose of 25-150 mg.
+Aside from the FDA-approved guidelines, many off-label uses for Seroquel have developed such as for insomnia, PTSD, OCD, substance abuse and addiction treatment, delirium, anxiety disorders, depression (especially in those who have stopped seeing benefits from SSRIs), and personality disorders.2 We find a lot of people take Seroquel specifically as a sleep aid, usually at a low dose of 25-150 mg.

 There have been reported uses of Seroquel by crushing and snorting, or used intravenously, sometimes in combination with cocaine.